Merzasphor/MWSE/docs/type-definitions-guide.md

 ## Notes

-Some types may have fields which are not valuer nor methods.
+Some types may have fields which are not values nor methods.
 In that case, you can pass different type to the `type` value of the definition.